crossplane/docs/content/master/concepts/managed-resources.md

 <!-- vale on -->

 A managed resource's `deletionPolicy` tells the Provider what to do after deleting the managed resource.
-If the `deletionPolicy` is `delete` the Provider deletes the external resource as well.
-If the `deletionPolicy` is `orphan` the Provider deletes the managed resource but doesn't delete the external resource.
+If the `deletionPolicy` is `Delete` the Provider deletes the external resource as well.
+If the `deletionPolicy` is `Orphan` the Provider deletes the managed resource but doesn't delete the external resource.

 #### Options